 BILL KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
-DON'T TELL ME, the NPR news quiz.
+DON'T TELL ME, the NPR News quiz.
 I'm Bill Kurtis.
-We're playing this week with Helen Hong, Mo Rocca and Alonzo Boden.
-And here, again, is your host at the Chase Bank Auditorium in Chicago, Peter Sagal.
+We are playing this week with Roxanne Roberts, Adam Burke and Luke Burbank.
+And here again is your host at the Chase Bank Auditorium in downtown Chicago, Peter Sagal.

 PETER SAGAL, HOST: